 - 1/4 to 1/2 tsp cayenne pepper to taste

 - Mix together blackened seasoning spices in a small bowl, or use a few tablespoons of homemade blackened seasoning.

 - Descale salmon fillets if necessary.
+(I find it's not necessary if cooking on the grill, but more necessary if you're cooking in a cast iron skillet on the stove!)
 Pat salmon fillets dry on both side with paper towels.
 This helps the skin get crispy!